nokotamustang/Python3DEngines/README.md

 We create an entire 3D renderer from scratch using ModernGL and Pygame.
 We load in a simple textured cube and have a first person camera with movement and controls.
 This example also loads a model file with texture mapping.

-I refactor the code and and working on psychics and collision detection.
+I refactor the code and and working on physics and collision detection.

 To install use `pip install -r requirements.txt` to fetch the following packages: